microsoft/dotnet/Documentation/compatibility/Change-SignedXML-and-SignedCMS-default-algorithms-to-SHA256.md

 ### Change Description
 SignedXML and SignedCMS both default to SHA1 for some operations.
 This isn't a regression since it's been using SHA1 for ages, but with SHA1 no longer being secure it's necessary to update the default.

-// Replace the space with an 'x' if applicable
 - [X] Quirked
 - [ ] Build-time break